 - Batteries - rechargeable and single-use household batteries

 - Electronics - includes TVs, monitors, computers and peripherals, etc.

 - Fluorescent light bulbs and other mercury-added lamps

-- Motor Vehicle Recycling
+- Motor Vehicles

 - Municipal Collection Sites - Alphabetical listing by town of municipal collection sites for electronic waste and mercury-added products (MS Excel format) (pdf format)

 - Used Motor Oil - When you change your oil, you may bring it to one of the location listed in the directory.

 - Paint - Learn about the PaintCare program and free recycling locations near you.

 - Smoke Detectors – Federal law requires manufacturers to take back smoke detectors that contain a radioactive source.
 This N.H.
 Department of Environmental Services Fact Sheet includes a listing of brands and information for returning smoke detectors to the manufacturers.
 (Off-Site, PDF)

 - Thermostats - for thermostats that contain mercury